I’m kind of into finding free stuff. Go figure. Free art, free concerts in the park, free food events, you get the point.

 So, there are a few ways to score free art supply samples.
 One is attending any type of creative-related event, like Maker Fair, arts and craft fairs, or state fairs.
 At your state fair, look for exhibitors giving out free stuff.
 You could also take this opportunity to score free paint samples, fabric, or texture samples from exhibiting designers.

-Here are a few more ways to score free art supplies for your projects:
+Here are a few more places to try:

 - Free swatches from Pottery Barn